AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 * Before adding a custom domain name, a valid SSL certificate that contains the custom domain name must be installed to your Program.
 Refer to [Adding an SSL Certificate](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md) to learn more.

+* Domain names cannot be added to environments while there is a current running pipeline attached to those environments.

 * Only one domain name can be added at a time.
 However, domains cannot contain wildcards.
 Custom domains on the author side are not supported.

 * Each Cloud Manager Environment can host up to a maximum of 100 custom domains per environment.